Providing information and intelligence to the SRA

 - using the information as part of a formal investigation of a particular law firm.

 How we approach equality and diversity when we receive information

-Our Equality Framework helps us operate fairly when we receive information, and we make sure our services are accessible.
+Our Equality, Diversity and Inclusion strategy helps us operate fairly when we receive information, and we make sure our services are accessible.
 Ways that we do this include

 - providing information and support through this website, making sure it is accessible, and

 - working with professional equality groups and consumer representative groups to raise awareness of SRA policies and procedures.

 We are committed to providing reasonable adjustments and can provide our information in an alternative format upon request.
 We also consider any other reasonable adjustments required by people sending us information and intelligence.
 Read our Reasonable adjustments policy for more details about this.

 We carry out equality impact assessments on all of our procedures to help identify actions relating to positive or adverse impacts they may create.

 The SRA's contact centre